MiguelCF06/MovieSearchApp/README.md

 </p>

 ## Want to test it?
-Here is the url [MovieSearchApp](https://my-react-movie-search-app.herokuapp.com/)
+Here is the URL [MovieSearchApp](https://my-react-movie-search-app.herokuapp.com/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 And here is a link to the